Goldman Sachs BDC Inc. (GSBD) Shares Plummet Below 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for GSBD stocks, with BofA Securities repeating the rating for GSBD by listing it as a “Neutral.”
 The predicted price for GSBD in the upcoming period, according to BofA Securities is $16.50 based on the research report published on September 19, 2022 of the previous year 2022.

-Volatility was left at 1.27%, however, over the last 30 days, the volatility rate increased by 1.68%, as shares surge +0.69% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.04% upper at present.
+Volatility was left at 1.53%, however, over the last 30 days, the volatility rate increased by 2.40%, as shares sank -2.53% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.47% lower at present.

 Insider Trading